IS A LONG DISTANCE RELATIONSHIP RIGHT FOR YOU?

-How to Make Ground Rules for Long Distance Relationships
+How to Create Ground Rules for Long Distance Relationships

 Having these ground rules from the beginning will help set expectations, create healthy boundaries, and provide accountability in your partnership.

-Not seeing each other often usually means when you do see each other the time you spend becomes special.
-In my LDR whenever my partner came to town we would go to restaurants I had never gone to and attend fun events I wouldn’t have attended if he hadn’t come to town.
-I got to explore my own city more because it was like a vacation for my partner.
-And likewise, since my partner lived in my hometown seeing him meant that I got to see my family and friends more than if I wouldn’t have been dating him.
+Not seeing each other often usually means that the time you do get together becomes much more special.
+In my LDR, we would go to new restaurants and attend fun events I would have otherwise skipped when my partner came to town.
+I got to explore my own city more because it was like a vacation for him.
+On the flipside, since my partner lived in my hometown, seeing him meant that I got to spend more time with my family and friends than if I hadn’t been dating him.

 Challenges of a Long Distance Relationship

 Again, LDRs are not without their challenges.
 Part of the reason we prefer physically close relationships is because when we hug, kiss, or are intimate with our partner it releases a hormone called oxytocin (also known as the “love hormone” or “cuddle hormone”).

 Oxytocin reduces stress and causes us to feel all warm and fuzzy inside, so it makes sense that we like it when oxytocin is released.
 When we’re not able to be near our partner it makes it that much harder for us to get oxytocin, meaning that there are some inherently physical effects on our body that make LDRs tough.

 Another reason long distance relationships are hard is because of jealousy.
 Jealousy can creep up in any relationship, but when other people get to spend time with your partner regularly and you can’t, it’s easy for those feelings to arise.
 Managing feelings of jealousy can be difficult.